-Snap lock, the metal is shaped to have a male and female end on them, so, when one is pushed down over the other, the lock is snapped in place.
+The metal is shaped to have a male and female end on them, so, when one is pushed down over the other, the lock is snapped in place.
 When you pull up on the panel it will not come loose.
-See the cross section image below.

-Mechanically Seamed, the metal is shaped with an exposed tongue or tang, that when folded around the neighboring panels shape, locks the two panels together.
-See the image below.
+The metal is shaped with an exposed tongue or tang, that when folded around the neighboring panels shape, locks the two panels together.

-AP and CP Panel, the letters in the name indicate shape of the seam.
+The letters in the name indicate shape of the seam.
 One side of the panel forms an A shape and the other side a P. The A slips over the P shape, so, that all that is visible, is the A shaped seam.
 This shape looks fine from the exterior, until you understand that the panels leak resistance is only as good as the height of inner P shape.
 That height is typically only half an inch.
 This is dangerously low for wind driven heavy rains in a strong storm.
-The wind pushes the water up inside the seams and it spills over the lower half inch barrier See the image below.
+The wind pushes the water up inside the seams and it spills over the lower half inch barrier.

 Seam height is a major factor in leak resistance.
 The higher the seam height, the farther water must go up until is leaks over the edge of a panel and possibly into the underside of the roof.
 Seam height can vary by region, and be as low as a half an inch and go as high at two and a half inches, for special applications.